hibernate/hibernate-search/CONTRIBUTING.md

 ```

 Note: on Windows, you will need a Docker install able to run Linux containers.
-If you don't have that, you can skip the Elasticsearch tests:
+If you don't have that, you can skip the Elasticsearch tests and all container startups:
-`./mvnw clean install -Dtest.elasticsearch.skip=true`.
+`./mvnw clean install -Dtest.elasticsearch.skip=true -Dtest.containers.run.skip=true`.

 Note: the produced JARs are compatible with Java 8 and later,
 regardless of the JDK used to build Hibernate Search.